Tornadoes of 2024: July 13 (Lithuania & Latvia)

-A small outbreak of 4 tornadoes struck Lithuania and Latvia late in the afternoon.
-3 out of 4 of the tornadoes, in Lithuania, produced IF2-rated damage to residential buildings, debranching trees, and sturdy roofs completely ripped off of buildings in/around the towns of Jauniškė, Burbaičiai, Vileikiai.
-A IF1.5-rated tornado, in Latvia, snapped trees, ripped portions of roofs off of buildings, and scattered debris long distances in Olaine.
+A small outbreak of four tornadoes struck Lithuania and Latvia late in the afternoon.
+Three of the tornadoes, which were all rated IF2, struck in Lithuania, damaging residential buildings, debranching trees, and sturdy roofs completely ripped off of buildings in/around the towns of Jauniškė, Burbaičiai, Vileikiai.
+An IF1.5 tornado, in Latvia, snapped trees, ripped portions of roofs off of buildings, and scattered debris long distances in Olaine.